alban-read/M1-MICRO-FORTH/riscish.md

 ```
 Given the address $. will print the string.

-A string should neot normally be mutated, each unique string exists only once in the string pool,
-changing one would impact all usages everywhere in a program.
+- A string should not normally be mutated, each unique string exists only once in the string pool, changing one would impact all usages everywhere in a program.

-Strings can be compared with $= and $== which check if they are same and $COMPARE wich checks if one is equal, greater, or less than the other.
+- Strings can be compared with $= and $== which check if they are same and $COMPARE wich checks if one is equal, greater, or less than the other.

-In terms of storage the strings content is stored in the string pool with all the rest, the STRING word just points to the storage and gives it a name.
+-  In terms of storage the strings content is stored in the string pool with all the rest, the STRING word just points to the storage and gives it a name.

 Just as you can create a STRING you can also create a number of strings.